 As one of the leading countries, which have signed the Convention on Biological Diversity (CBD) in 1992 and further adopted the Nagoya Protocol in 2014, the Parliament of India enacted the Biological Diversity Act (BDA) in 2002.
 The BDA includes the “Guidelines on Access to Biological Resources and Associated Knowledge and Benefits Sharing Regulations” which cover conservation, sustainable use and fair and equitable sharing of benefits arising of biological resources as well as associated knowledge occurring in India.

 However, the potential of the Biodiversity Act to enter into a contract with Indian firms that use biological resources and traditional knowledge has thus far not been fully exploited.
 This limits the amount of profits that can flow back to the communities, which in turn could contribute to the conservation of the communities’ biodiversity and improvement of living standards.

-The objective of the new ABS project is to increase awareness and strengthen the capacities of National Biodiversity Authority (NBA), selected State Biodiversity Boards (SBB) and Biodiversity Management Committee (BMC) and other stakeholders such as research and businesses for effective implementation of ABS mechanisms under the Biodiversity Act in keeping with India's commitments under the Nagoya Protocol.
+The ABS Partnership Project aims at strengthening the capacities of the National Biodiversity Authority (NBA), the State Biodiversity Boards (SBBs), Biodiversity Management Committees (BMCs), as well as the capacities of the commercial user groups of biological resources and associated knowledge for the effective implementation of ABS mechanisms under the Biological Diversity Act 2002, in keeping with India's commitments under Nagoya Protocol on ABS.

 © 2014 IGBP.
 All Rights Reserved.